The Duchess of Cambridge attended the Art Fund Prize for Museum of the Year dinner this evening.

 Following the service, the royals spoke with school children who laid wreaths on some of the war graves.
 The Duchess of Cambridge told them she was finding her visit to the Somme “emotional.”

 Kate was in a new bespoke piece for today's event.
 It features all of her beloved elements; lace, peplum waist, 3/4 sleeves and Peter Pan collar.

-The designer of the nude/black cocktail dress remains unknown, however we do know that the dress was crafted from lace by renowned French textile house, Sophie Hallette.
+The dress was crafted from lace by renowned French textile house, Sophie Hallette.

 The Sophie Hallette factory in France provides lace for leading couturiers, and the firm made the lace used for Kate’s wedding gown and shoes.